-Appellant Stanley Crawford ("Crawford") owed an unsecured pre-petition debt (the "Debt") that was charged off by the original creditor in 1999 and subsequently sold.
-On February 2, 2008 (the "Petition Date"), Crawford filed a voluntary petition under Chapter 13 of the Bankruptcy Code.
-After the Petition Date and well after the applicable state statute of limitations expired, LVNV Funding, LLC ("LVNV"), purchased the Debt and filed an unsecured proof of claim (the "Claim") in Crawford's bankruptcy case.
-Neither Crawford, who was represented by counsel in his bankruptcy, nor the Chapter 13 Trustee objected to LVNV's Claim during the bankruptcy proceeding, and LVNV ultimately received distributions from the estate in payment of its Claim.
-In May 2012, Crawford commenced an adversary proceeding against LVNV; its servicer, Resurgent Capital Services, L.P. ("Resurgent"); and several other defendants2 objecting to the Claim and alleging a violation of the automatic stay and violations of the FDCPA.
+Appellant Stanley Crawford owed an unsecured prepetition debt that was charged off by the original creditor in 1999 and subsequently sold.
+On Feb.
+2, 2008, (the "petition date"), Crawford filed a voluntary petition under Chapter 13 of the Bankruptcy Code.
+After the petition date and well after the applicable state statute of limitations expired, LVNV Funding LLC purchased the debt and filed an unsecured proof of claim in Crawford's bankruptcy case.
+Neither Crawford, who was represented by counsel in his bankruptcy, nor the Chapter 13 trustee objected to LVNV's claim during the bankruptcy proceeding, and LVNV ultimately received distributions from the estate in payment of its claim.

+In May 2012, Crawford commenced an adversary proceeding against LVNV, its servicer - Resurgent Capital Services LP - and several other defendants objecting to the claim and alleging a violation of the automatic stay and violations of the FDCPA.
 Crawford subsequently withdrew his claim for stay violations.
-The Bankruptcy Court granted motions to dismiss filed by LVNV and Resurgent, relying on a Northern District of Alabama case, In re Simpson, to conclude that filing of a proof of claim, even one barred by the statute of limitations, does not constitute a violation of the FDCPA.
+The bankruptcy court granted motions to dismiss filed by LVNV and Resurgent, relying on a Northern District of Alabama case, In re Simpson, to conclude that filing of a proof of claim, even one barred by the statute of limitations, does not constitute a violation of the FDCPA.